India Association of Tallahassee

 Section 6.1 - Election

-Prior to the general body meeting in December, the Secretary shall inform the general membership, in writing, of the impending election and call for nominations for the various offices.
-A member cannot nominate himself / herself or his/her spouse, but can nominate any other member of the Association.
-While sending the nomination form, the nominating member should obtain the concurrence of the nominee in writing.
+the nomination form, the nominating member should obtain the concurrence of the nominee in writing.
 Elections shall be held if there is more than one nomination for any office.
-The Secretary shall mail the required ballots to all members of the general body for voting.
 Actual voting shall be done at the general body meeting after listening to a brief presentation by the candidates.
-The ballots shall be marked and handed over to the Secretary who shall count the votes in presence of the members and announce the results immediately.
+The ballots shall be marked and handed over to the General Secretary who shall count the votes in presence of the members and announce the results immediately.

 Section 6.2 - Duties

-a.
-President - The President shall preside over all the meetings of the Executive Committee and shall be ex-officio member of the Board of Trustees, with voting rights.
+rights.
 The President shall have general supervision over the activities and operation of the Association.
 The President shall sign, execute and acknowledge, in the name of the Association, all transactions authorized by the Executive Committee.
 He shall have the authority to constitute and appoint members, thereto, to transact specific functions/activities.

 b.
 Vice-President - The Vice-President shall assist the President in carrying out the duties of the President and shall act in his stead, when necessary.

 c.
-Secretary - The Secretary shall have the responsibility to maintain the Association records, arrange meetings, programs and activities, conduct elections for the members of the Board and the Executive Committee and be in general communication with the Association members.
+General Secretary - The General Secretary shall have the responsibility to maintain the Association records, arrange meetings, programs and activities, conduct elections for the members of the Board and the Executive Committee and be in general communication with the Association members.
 He shall also keep minutes of the Executive Committee meetings.
 He may delegate some of his duties to the Joint Secretary.

-d.
-Joint Secretary – The Joint Secretary shall assist the Secretary in the performance of his duties and shall act in his stead when necessary.
+d Joint Secretary The Joint Secretary shall assist the Secretary in the performance of his duties and shall act in his stead when necessary.
 He shall also function as a public relations officer and shall be responsible for publicizing the Association activities.

 e.
 Treasurer - The treasurer shall have the responsibility of maintaining the funds of the Association.
-The Treasurer or the President (or his designee) shall have the authority to sign all financial transactions not exceeding $500.
-Any transaction exceeding $500 shall be signed jointly by the Treasurer and the President or his designee.
+The Treasurer or the President (or his designee) shall have the authority to sign all financial transactions not exceeding $3,000.
+Any transaction exceeding $3,000 shall be signed jointly by the Treasurer and the President or his designee.
 The Treasurer shall submit quarterly financial reports to the Executive Committee.

 Section 6.3 - Vacancies

 If the President fails to complete a term, the succession in office shall be the Vice- President.
-If a Vice-President, Secretary, Joint Secretary or Treasurer fail to complete a term, the President shall appoint someone from the general membership of the Association to complete their term subject to the approval of the Board of Trustees.
+If a Vice-President, General Secretary, Joint Secretary or Treasurer fail to complete a term, the President shall appoint someone from the general membership of the Association to complete their term subject to the approval of the Board of Trustees.

 ARTICLE VII - ADMINISTRATION